maxnachlinger/classes-and-functions-chat/2-fx-pure/README.md

 A fancy phrase which means a function that:
 * given the same input will always return the same output
-* produces no side effects, which means it cannot alter external state
+* produces no side effects - a side effect is any application state change that is observable outside the called function other than its return value.
 * gets all its state from its arguments.

 Why should I care about all this Pure Function nonsense anyway?